aai-institute/nnbench/docs/guides/organization.md

     ...
 ```

-Now, to only run data quality benchmarks marked "foo", pass the corresponding tag to `BenchmarkRunner.run()`:
+Now, to only run data quality benchmarks marked "foo", pass the corresponding tag to `nnbench.run()`:

 ```python
 import nnbench